Tuesday, January 21, 2025

 HomeTips & GuidesWhen does Qantas release reward seats?

 When does Qantas release reward seats?
-[2024]
+[2025]

-Qantas domestic and short-haul international
+Qantas domestic and short-haul international Classic reward seats

-Qantas releases economy and business class reward seats on domestic and select short-haul international (e.g. New Zealand) routes at 353 days out from departure.
+Qantas releases economy and business class Classic reward seats on domestic and select short-haul international (e.g. New Zealand) routes at 353 days out from departure.

 These seats are available to all frequent flyer members regardless of status.

-Only a small number of reward seats (i.e. low single digits) are released in each cabin, and once they’re snapped up, Qantas doesn’t provide any more – except in special ‘batch’ releases that occur occasionally (more on that later).
+Only a small number of seats (i.e. low single digits) are released in each cabin, and once they’re snapped up, Qantas doesn’t provide any more – except in special ‘batch’ releases that occur occasionally (more on that later).

-Qantas long-haul international
+Qantas long-haul international Classic reward seats

 Partner airlines